-- 1. Install 15 lb. felt or Aqua Bar per the manufacturer's instructions, then choose the starting wall for the installation.
-This may depend on the owners' personal preference or along the longest wall furthest away from the entry/exit door of the room.
-This will allow easy exit out of the room without stepping onto the newly installed floor. - 2.
-Measure the number of planks required across the floor.
-This can be done by measuring the width across the floor and dividing by the width of one board to be installed.
-More often than not, the number of boards does not come to a round number.
-If the final plank is smaller than 3" measure out from the starting wall the width of one flooring plank plus the appropriate expansion space for that thickness of flooring.
-Mark two points toward each end of the starting wall and snap a chalk line along the full length of the wall through the marks. - 3.
+- 1. After installing 15 lb. felt or Aqua Bar per the manufacturer's instructions, measure out from the starting wall the width of one flooring plank plus the appropriate expansion space for that thickness of flooring.
+Mark two points toward each end of the starting wall and snap a chalk line along the full length of the wall through the marks. - 2.
 Lay the tongue side of the first row of flooring along the chalk line.
-Face nail (top nail) the first row of flooring in place.
+Face-nail (top nail) the first row of flooring in place.
 Place the fasteners approximately 3/4" from the wall side (groove side) of the flooring board every 4" to 6".
 Continue the first row installation blind/edge nailing every 4" to 6" along the tongue and every 2" to 3" from every end joint.
-Note: Blind/edge nailing of the first row may require the installer to use 6-d finish nails or the pneumatic finish nailer along the tongue. - 4.
+Note: Blind/edge nailing of the first row may require the installer to use 6-d finish nails or the pneumatic finish nailer along the tongue. - 3.
 Continue the installation across the room, blind/edge nailing every 4" to 6" and 2" to 3" from each end joint.
-Stagger end joints by at least 8".
+Stagger end joints by at least 18".
 Avoid creating "H" patterns (where an end joint is adjacent to another end joint in the second to last row installed).
-Use cut ends to start the subsequent row, discarding any pieces shorter than 8". - 5.
-Trim the last row of flooring to maintain the minimum expansion space at the far wall. - 6.
+Use cut ends to start the subsequent row, discarding any pieces shorter than 12". - 4.
+Trim the last row of flooring to maintain the minimum expansion space at the far wall. - 5.
 At the far (finish) wall, it may be necessary to face-nail the last 2-3 rows due to the angle of the stapler/nailer.
-The last row or two of flooring may need to be pulled together using a pulling bar. - 7.
+The last row or two of flooring may need to be pulled together using a pulling bar. - 6.
 Complete the installation by reinstalling or installing new base moldings.